usnistgov/FIPS201/_FIPS201/frontend.md

 identification of employee affiliation as a background color for Zone 2F (name) as depicted in Figures [4-1](#fig-4-1) and [4-4](#fig-4-4).
 The following color scheme SHALL be used:

-- Blue—Foreign National
+- blue: foreign national,
-- White—Government Employee
+- white: government employee, and
-- Green—Contractor.
+- green: contractor.

 Foreign National color-coding has precedence over Government Employee and Contractor color-coding.
 These colors SHALL be reserved and SHALL NOT be employed for other purposes.
 Also, these colors SHALL be